SFPC/sfpc.github.io/content/mission.md

 <div class="columnize-me">

 <p>
-The school for poetic computation is a school organized around exploring together the creative and expressive nature of computational approaches to art and design.
-The school’s focus is on writing code like creative writing — focusing on the mechanics of programming as well as demystifying as much as possible the tools, techniques and strategies for making art via code.
+The school for poetic computation is organized around exploring the creative and expressive nature of computational approaches to art and design.
+The school approaches writing code like creative writing — focusing on the mechanics of programming, the demystification of tools, and hacking the conventions of art-making with computation.
 </p>

 <p>